 The first main disadvantage of these solutions is the technical complexity.
 Using open-source code and frameworks requires particular knowledge.
 If a company doesn’t have a developer’s team, hiring them may be expensive.
 The second disadvantage is limited scalability.
 Implementing additional functionalities can be limited by the open-source framework.
 Lastly, the cost of maintenance can increase over time.

-How to implement a multi-vendor marketplace in Shopware
+How to implement a Shopware multi-vendor marketplace

+B2B/B2C marketplace development can be done in various ways.
 The first option is to download a plugin available in the Shopware Store, which is dedicated to transforming a standard Shopware store into a multi-vendor marketplace.
 With this plugin, any customer can become a seller and sell their items.
 Nonetheless, this module is usually just a base, and custom changes need to be implemented by the developers.